-The patient consultation is one of the most important steps in the plastic surgery process.
-During this time you would learn more about Dr. Lytle, our practice, and our unique approach toward breast augmentation and other plastic surgery procedures.
+Patient consultation is one of the most important steps in the plastic surgery process.
+During this time you would learn more about Dr. Lytle, our practice, and our unique approach toward breast augmentation and other plastic surgery procedures in Detroit.
 More importantly, we learn about you, your goals, your concerns, and your “likes and dislikes,” so that we can design a plan that is just right for you.

-We offer our patients a complimentary consultation so you may learn and explore your options without feeling obligated.
+We offer our patients a complimentary consultation so they may learn and explore your options without feeling obligated.

 Dr. Lytle encourages you to discuss your concerns and desires freely.
 We want you to relax and feel completely comfortable.
-And we want you to leave the consultation feeling very well-informed.
-Our detailed patient education program will ensure that your consultation is thorough and your questions are addressed.
+And we want you to leave the consultation feeling very well informed.
+Our detailed patient education program will ensure that your consultation is thorough and that your questions are addressed.

 For patients considering breast augmentation, we have breast implants available for you to see and feel.
 We also use a precise sizing system based on your anatomy measurements to help make decisions on implant size.

-Dr. Lytle will perform a physical exam to evaluate your size, shape, symmetry and the elasticity of your skin.
-He will also look at your height, your frame and your overall proportions.
+Dr. Lytle will perform a physical exam to evaluate the size, shape, symmetry, and elasticity of your skin.
+He will also look at your height, your frame, and your overall proportions.